michel-adelino/sevenrooms/README.md

 # Sevenrooms

-A Ruby gem for interacting with the SevenRooms API.
+A Ruby gem for interacting with the SevenRooms API v2.4.
 This gem provides a simple and intuitive interface for managing reservations in SevenRooms.

 ## Table of Contents